coder/code-server/doc/guide.md

     }
 }
 ```

-It's highly recommended set up a LetsEncrypt certificate and HTTP->HTTPS redirect as well.
-In order to do this, run `certbot --nginx -d your-domain-name-here.com`.
+It's highly recommended to set up a LetsEncrypt certificate and HTTP->HTTPS redirect as well.
+In order to do this run `certbot --nginx -d your-domain-name-here.com`.

 ### Change the password?